 Premises included in the ADER are otherwise able to participate in the ERCOT market in a similar manner using existing participation models; or

 ERCOT determines that the ADER would otherwise not comply with the Protocols or this Governing Document.

+ERCOT has not received the LSE Acknowledgment.

 ERCOT shall accept or reject the submission within ten Business Days and respond to the QSE via email, and copy the DSP and Resource Entity (RE).